algorithmiaio/wheelmaker/README.md

 ## Saving the wheel

 Now we've created a wheel, we've confirmed that it works - but it doesn't do us much good sitting inside of a docker container on our local machine.

 We need a way to store this for the long term - S3 is a great long term storage tool.
 [Create an S3 bucket][aws_bucket] (algorithmia needs read access, so either restrict to VPC or make it publicly accessable for now), and either [create or obtain your aws CLI credenials][aws_creds].

 Once that's done we're ready to upload our finished wheel, simply edit the placeholders in the [upload utility][upload] and execute it like so: `python upload_to_s3.py my_project_-0.1.0_cp2.whl my-wheels`.

 ## Using the wheel on algorithmia
 Now that we have a wheel, it should work on the algorithmia platform.
 To test this, simply create a new python algorithm (ensuring that the version you used in creating your wheel is the same as your new algorithm), and add the S3 URL to the dependencies file.
-After compiling you should be able to interact with your compiled C++ project freely.
+After compiling you should be able to interact with your compiled C++ project freely within python.